arvvvs/No-Pants-University/IntroToComputerScience/KEYWORDS.md

     * Parser - A parser organizers the tokens into a specific hierarchy called a parse tree
     * Static Semantic Errors - Semantic analysis tries to discover the meaning of a program by analyzing the parse tree
     * Static Semantic Checking Examples: Type checking, every variable is declared before use, multiple declarations (dependent on scope), checking function call arguments, identifiers used appropriately
-* Identifiers - Names in the program Ex: We named the function for temperature convert "FtoC"
 * Runtime Errors - In the middle of execution, the program runs into a problem and can't finish execution or provides the wrong output.
     * Dynamic semantic error.
 Ex: Destroy the world by dividing by 0, a variable is used but not initialized, array out of bounds error
 * Exception - Brought up during runtime when execution fails